Atlanta Wrongful Death Lawyer

 Calculating damages in a wrongful death action takes into account several factors.
 The formula tries to put a dollar amount on the victim’s “full value of life.”
 Here, the court would look at anything the victim would have contributed during his or her lifetime without deducting living expenses.

 This would include compensation that represents potential lost wages that would have been earned during the victim’s life.
-It would also take into account work-related benefits, such as pensions, investment returns, etc. The court would also factor in potential bonuses and promotions that would likely be received during the life of the deceased.
+It would also take into account work-related benefits, such as pensions, investment returns, etc.

 Note that lost income is available even if the victim was unemployed at the time of death.
 The court would look at his or her work history, education, age, health, and other factors to come up with an estimate.
 Keep in mind that this number will be discounted for present value.
-This is because money received today has a higher value than money paid out at a later date or over time.
+This is because the money received today has a higher value than the money paid out at a later date or over time.

 If the victim was a child, lost income would be based on general statistics and trends regarding how much he or she could have earned.
 In addition, there are also intangible benefits that the court can place a monetary value on.
 These include things such as:

-• Loss of companionship
+- Loss of companionship

-• Assistance around the house, and
+- Assistance around the house and

-• Parental guidance.
+- Parental guidance.

 This can be important in cases where the victim was a stay-at-home parent.